Safetywing: Is It a World Nomads Alternative?

 safetying travel medical insurance

-World Nomads has worldwide coverage, compared to SafetyWing which excludes North Korea, Cuba and Iran (if you're not planning to go to these countries this makes no difference to you).
+But what's the use of cheaper travel medical insurance if it doesn't actually cover everything you need?
+When it comes to everything you need it depends on the person in question, let's compare: World Nomads has worldwide coverage, compared to SafetyWing which excludes North Korea, Cuba and Iran (if you're not planning to go to these countries this makes no difference to you).
 World Nomads covers you for travel delays, including missed flights, whereas SafetyWing does not.
 However, I always book my flights through flight comparison site Kiwi and their guarantee covers delayed flights (and, put frankly, it's a lot easier to go through them than it is to claim back from World Nomads).
 SafetyWing has limited coverage for sports and adventure activities (e.g. boxing isn't covered).
 But again, if that isn't your thing that won't matter to you.

 SafetyWing vs World Nomads: Other advantages

-SafetyWing has a bunch of other advantages compared to World Nomads, including, but not limited to the following.
-They offer an automatically renewing monthly subscription which means that you can be flexible about how long you're travelling for, you don't risk forgetting to renew and, of course, that you don't have to pay out a big lump sum all in one go.
+• They offer an automatically renewing monthly subscription which means that you can be flexible about how long you're travelling for, you don't risk forgetting to renew and, of course, that you don't have to pay out a big lump sum all in one go.
 Planning on going away for a year and run out of money half-way?
 Don't worry, you haven't paid for a year's travel medical insurance in advance (which I always used to do with World Nomads because their yearly prices are cheaper, though still not as cheap as SafetyWing's).

-Because it's a single price for worldwide travels (not including the USA), it means you don't have to know where you're travelling in advance.
+• Because it's a single price for worldwide travels (not including the USA), it means you don't have to know where you're travelling in advance.
 Travelling around Europe when your new friends invite you to Morocco?
 Don't worry, you don't need more travel medical insurance.
 This is a gigantic advantage that World Nomads doesn't offer (they charge more for certain destinations).
 SafetyWing offers coverage in your home country for 30 days out of every 90 days (or 15 days if you're from the USA), this is unique to SafetyWing.
 Home-sick on your year out?
 Unexpected event back at home (birth, death, etc.)?
 You can travel home without worrying about being insured.

-3. Verdict: Is SafetyWing a World Nomads Alternative?
+Verdict: Is SafetyWing a World Nomads Alternative?

 All in all, both SafetyWing and World Nomads do what you want from a travel medical insurance: they have travel medical and accident coverage, emergency evacuation, 24-hour assistance and more.
-Additionally, they both are designed for nomads: you can extend your trip whilst you're abroad or even buy your insurance once you're already abroad.
+Additionally, they are both designed for nomads: you can extend your trip whilst you're abroad or even buy your insurance once you're already abroad.
 When it comes to differences in what they cover, there really isn't that much ultimately (unless of course, you're going to North Korea to do a boxing match) and you can focus on what all nomads like to focus on most: price – where SafetyWing are the clear winners.

 Have a safe trip! :)